deepx/AspireGoesUnreal/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file in the project root for more information.

-## Contributing

-We welcome contributions from the community.
-If you wish to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes to this branch.
-4. Push your changes to your fork.
-5. Submit a pull request from your fork to our repository.

-Please make sure to update tests as appropriate and follow the coding style of the project.

 #### Todo:
 - [X] Get Aspire-Services
 - [X] Get ConnectionStrings